Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering: Conclusion

 \section{Conclusion}

 We presented a theory-driven framework for compression-aware clustering of matrix collections under explicit SVD reconstruction constraints.
 By analyzing the spectral behavior of horizontally concatenated matrices, we derived global upper bounds on truncated SVD reconstruction error from lower bounds on singular value growth.
 These results enable principled decisions about which matrices can be safely grouped and compressed together.

-Building on this theory, we proposed three clustering algorithms spanning a trade-off between computational efficiency, provable accuracy, and scalability.
+Building on this theory, we proposed three clustering algorithms that span a spectrum of trade-offs between computational efficiency, tightness of guarantees, and scalability.
+The max-norm method provides a fast but conservative baseline, while the residual-based method yields a substantially tighter and fully deterministic certificate by explicitly tracking subspace innovation across blocks.
+Although computationally more expensive, the residual-based approach serves as a reference method for guaranteed compression and enables merges that cannot be justified by worst-case bounds alone.
+In contrast, the approximate incremental estimator achieves significantly higher compression and efficiency in practice, but does not provide formal guarantees: as we demonstrate, it may in principle underestimate the true error due to truncation effects, even though such behavior was not observed empirically in our experiments.
 Unlike existing heuristic or distance-based approaches, the proposed methods directly tie cluster formation to low-rank approximation error, providing explicit and interpretable accuracy control.

-An incremental truncated SVD estimator further enables efficient operation without forming the full concatenated matrix.
-Together, these contributions establish concatenation-aware SVD compression as a unifying perspective on matrix clustering and low-rank approximation, providing both theoretical foundations and practical algorithms for compressing large collections of matrices in modern machine learning and scientific computing pipelines.
+Together, these contributions establish concatenation-aware SVD compression as a unifying perspective on matrix clustering and low-rank approximation, clarifying the interplay between guarantees and practical performance, and providing both theoretical foundations and scalable algorithms for compressing large collections of matrices in modern machine learning and scientific computing pipelines.

 \paragraph{Discussion and future work.}